Summary

-ServiceNow (NYSE:NYSE:NOW) is an IT service management and workflow productivity company.
+ServiceNow (NYSE:NYSE:NYSE:NOW) is an IT service management and workflow productivity company.
 It's a business that nearly always discloses 98% to 99% customer renewal rates.

 ServiceNow is a strong cash flow generating business that's well positioned to withstand a recession, that's the thesis that I noted in my previous bullish article on ServiceNow.
 And since then, in the past 2 months, it appears that the stock has been an underperformer.